 - Up to five members with expert knowledge from City’s academic staff appointed by the Committee Up to two members co-opted by the Committee.

-- Appointments by the Committee which are not ex-officio will be for up to three years (normally three years) and will be renewable for a maximum period of office of nine years.
-The Research Students would serve one term of up to two years.
+- Appointments by the Committee which are not ex-officio will be for up to 3 years (normally 3 years) and will be renewable for a maximum period of office of 9 years.
+The Research Students would serve 1 term of up to 2 years.

 - Reporting line - Direct to Senate